tc39/proposal-set-methods/README.md

 * Add methods to `%SetIteratorPrototype%` or even more generic `%IteratorPrototype%` and make `Set` methods to use them.
     * Allows for better optimization for many cases (no intermediate collections)
-    * **Can be delayed** - `Set` methods can be changed in future to internally use `%SetIteratorPrototype%` and it wouldn't break web
+    * **Can be delayed** - `Set` methods can be changed in future to internally use `%SetIteratorPrototype%` and it's unlikely to break the web
-    (except for code that subclass `Set` **and** redefines `.entries` method to not use `%SetIteratorPrototype%`)
+        * Code that subclass `Set` **and** redefines `@@iterator` to not use `%SetIteratorPrototype%`
-   * Preferred method, but standardization can be painful - especially because transpilers doesn't support `%IteratorPrototype%`, so passing "old" transpiled iterator to "new" code can break violently.
+   * Theoretically preferred method, but standardization would be painful - especially because transpilers doesn't support `%IteratorPrototype%`, so passing "old" transpiled iterator to "new" code will break.

+Example

 ```javascript
 Set.prototype.map = function map(fn) {
     return new Set(this.entries().map(fn)); // sanity checks and proper constructor usage removed for readability purposes